Aaqib-AI-TECH/n8n-order-intake/README.md

 the email body.
 Everything downstream stays the same.
 The webhook is used here because it is the simplest thing to test and screenshot.

-## For the repo / interview

-Export your finished workflow (menu, Download) to refresh `workflow/print-order-intake.json`, and add a screenshot of the canvas after a successful run to `docs/`.
-A canvas with every node showing a green tick is the single most convincing artifact here.

-## CV line

-Designed and implemented an n8n workflow automating print order intake: a webhook receives a customer brief, an AI model extracts structured order fields, the order is captured to a Google Sheet, and a confirmation email is returned to the customer, with the extraction served from a local model via a FastAPI endpoint.